-The BSM2 layout (Figure 2) includes BSM1 for the biological treatment of the wastewater and the sludge treatment.
-A primary clarifier, a thickener for the sludge wasted from the BSM1 clarifier, a digester for treatment of the solids wasted from the primary clarifier and the thickened secondary sludge as well as a dewatering unit have been also added.
+The BSM2 layout (Figure 2) includes BSM1 for the biological treatment of the wastewater and combines this with sludge treatment.
+A primary clarifier, a thickener for the sludge wasted from the BSM1 clarifier, a digester for treatment of the solids wasted from the primary clarifier and the thickened secondary sludge as well as a dewatering unit have all been added.
 The liquids collected in the thickening and dewatering steps are recycled ahead of the primary settler.
 Different possible control handles such as pumps, valves, aeration, etc. are also shown in Figure 2.